Exploring Efficient Asymmetric Blind-Spots for Self-Supervised Denoising in Real-World Scenarios: Related Works

 \textbf{Real-World Image Denoising.} Some works~\cite{SIDD,NIND} attempt to capture clean-noisy pairs in real-world scenarios.
-Abdelhamed et al.~\cite{SIDD} carefully took and aligned clean-noisy pairs from different scenes and lighting conditions using five representative smartphone cameras, and proposed the SIDD dataset.
+Abdelhamed \etal ~\cite{SIDD} carefully took and aligned clean-noisy pairs from different scenes and lighting conditions using five representative smartphone cameras, and proposed the SIDD dataset.
 These datasets enable supervised methods~\cite{NBNet,P3AN,AINDNet,InvDN,VDN,DANet} to train on real-world clean-noisy pairs.
 However, constructing real datasets requires tremendous human effort and time.
 Moreover, real-world noise tends to exhibit spatial correlation, which contradicts the premise of Noise2Noise~\cite{Noise2Noise} that noise follows an independent and identically distributed pattern, rendering it and its subsequent variants unsuitable for direct application to real-world scenarios.
-In order to apply self-supervised learning to real-world settings, Neshatavar et al.~\cite{CVFSID} introduced a cyclic multi-variate function to disentangle clean images, signal-dependent noise, and signal-independent noise from noisy images.
+In order to apply self-supervised learning to real-world settings, Neshatavar \etal ~\cite{CVFSID} introduced a cyclic multi-variate function to disentangle clean images, signal-dependent noise, and signal-independent noise from noisy images.
 However, the method relies on a simple network without residual connections to avoid learning an identity mapping to the noise signal.
 Additionally, the simple assumption about real-world noise signals has resulted in its vague denoising results.
-Lee et al.~\cite{APBSN} employed pixel-shuffle downsampling (PD)~\cite{whenAWGN} to disrupt the spatial correlation of noise and introduced different PD stride factors for training and inference for better performance.
+Lee \etal ~\cite{APBSN} employed pixel-shuffle downsampling (PD)~\cite{whenAWGN} to disrupt the spatial correlation of noise and introduced different PD stride factors for training and inference for better performance.
+Li \etal ~\cite{li2023spatially} proposed to use a larger blind-neighborhood to suppress the spatial correlation of noise and present a network to extract the texture within the blind-neighborhood region.
+However, the method still uses a large blind-spot during testing, which requires a lot of training to extract effective information from a distance to reconstruct the central pixel.
+LG-BPN ~\cite{wang2023lg} proposes to mask the central area of a large convolution kernel to suppress the spatial correlation of noise and proposes a dilated Transformer block to extract global information.
+However, the introduction of large kernels will bring greater computational overhead.
+In addition, some methods attempt to improve AP-BSN.
+Pan \etal \cite{pan2023random} propose random sub-sampling as data augmentation.
+Jang \etal \cite{jang2023self} utilize information from the blind-spot position by proposing conditional masked convolution.
+Nevertheless, these downsampling-based methods lack texture details.